+Employee Name: Date of Request:

+Department: Position:

-Employee Name: Date of Request: Department: Position: Hire Date: Phone Number: I hereby request enrollment for membership in the effective immediately.
-Western Oregon University Donated Leave Bank I understand that my membership in the Donated I the collective bargaining agreement with WOUFT application form, I agree to be governed by said A • • • deduct 8 hours of sick leave annually from my rollment in the Donated Leave Bank, I must donate the essary to maintain the Leave Bank whenever there is a This authorization shall continue from year to year Office with written notice of my intent to discontinue - Date Employee S Signature
+Hire Date: Phone Number:

+I hereby request enrollment is Bank effective immediately. for membership in the Western Oregon University Donated Leave

+conditions of the collective by signing this application for I further authorize the Human accrual account.
+I understand ership in the Donated Leave Bank is subject to the terms and pargaining agreement with WOUFT, Donated Leave Bank, and that form, I agree to be governed by said Administrative Policy.
+In Resources Office to deduct 8 hours of sick leave annually from my d that, to continue enrollment in the Donated Leave Bank, I must to of leave time determined as necessary to maintain the Leave Bank donations.

+cinue from year to year unless and until I provide the Human en notice of my intent to discontinue membership.

+Date Employee Signature